English settlement of Belize: Smuggling

 Consequently, post-1630 smuggling in the Bay is thought to have been 'sporadic but fairly frequent,' especially in indigo and logwood, 'large quantities' of which [illicitly] found their way to non-Spanish markets.

 Logging

-The earliest logwood cutting near the Bay of Honduras is commonly dated to 1562, and attributed to the Spanish conquistador Marcos de Ayala Trujeque of Valladolid, Yucatan.
-By the 1570s, Yucatanese encomenderos were shipping to Spain some 200 tonnes of logwood per annum, principally via Campeachy.
+The earliest logwood cutting near the Bay of Honduras is commonly dated to 1562, and attributed to the Spanish conquistador Marcos de Ayala Trujeque of Valladolid, Yucatán.
+By the 1570s, Yucatanese encomenderos were shipping to Spain some 200 tonnes of logwood per annum, principally via Campeche.
 During this same decade, English pirates, privateers, or buccaneers are thought to have first recognised the commercial value of logwood, and consequently, to have increasingly sought it as prize.

 It is uncertain when and where exactly English pirates or buccaneers first began surreptitiously cutting logwood, as opposed to merely seizing Spanish-cut logwood.
-Proposals range geographically from Campeachy to Belize, and temporally from 1599 to 1670.
+Proposals range geographically from Campeche to Belize, and temporally from 1599 to 1670.

 English settlement

 The earliest English settlement near the Bay is thought to have been Old Providence.
 Anglo-Dutch buccaneers are known to have watered or camped in the island, and Cape Gracias a Dios, since at least 1616.
 English presence intensified shortly upon the 4 December 1630 chartering of the Old Providence Company.
 In 1631, Anthony Hilton's settlement in Tortuga was made a dependency of the Company.
 In 1633, Sussex Cammock established a trading post in Cape Gracias a Dios for Old Providence.
 By 29 January 1636, the Company was granted letters of reprisal against the Spanish.
 On 8 June 1638, the Company granted William Claiborne letters patent to settle Roatan.
 And shortly after 17 May 1641, Old Providence refugees are thought to have established themselves at Cape Gracias a Dios or Roatan.